vgbs/dsp-documentation/dsp/prerequisites.md

 ---
-title: DSP Introduction
+title: DSP Prerequisites
-description: Prerequisites
+description: Fundamental requirements for working with the Digital Solutions Platform (DSP)
 ---

 [&larr; back to Overview](/dsp)